Brothers Hospitallers of Saint John of God: Apostolate

 A particular apostolate of the order is the Special Needs Faith Formation Program, which serves children and adults with special needs in preparing to receive the sacraments within the Roman Catholic Church.

 The Brothers undergo a special course of training in order to fit them for carrying out their various works of charity to which they devote their life.
 In some provinces some of them are even graduates in medicine, surgery and chemistry.
 The members are not in holy orders, but priests wishing to devote their sacred ministry to the Brothers and patients are received.
 To the three solemn vows of religion they add a fourth vow of serving the sick for life in their hospitals.

 They assist daily at Mass, meditation, the recital in choir of the office of Our Lady and spiritual reading.
 The order accepts applications from men between the ages of fifteen and thirty-five.
 The religious habit is usually given to postulants after three months.
 The time of novitiate is two years, after which the novice pronounces the vows which, although simple, are perpetual.
 Three years later, he can be admitted to solemn profession.

 Structure

-As of 2014, the Brothers are split into 20 Provinces: Africa, Andalusia, Aragon, Austria, Bavaria, Castille, Colombia, France, India, Korea, Lombardy–Veneto, Northern South America, Oceania, Poland, Portugal, Rome, Southern South America, United States of America, Vietnam and West Europe.
-There exists one Vice-Province: Benin–Togo, and two General Delegations: Canada and Mexico & Central America.
-There are seven Provincial Delegations: Brazil, dependent on Portugal, Bohemia–Moravia, Hungary and Slovakia, all three dependent on Austria, Japan, dependent on Korea, Papua New Guinea, dependent on Oceania, and Philippines, dependent on the Roman Province.
+As of 2014, the Brothers are split into 20 provinces: Africa, Andalusia, Aragon, Austria, Bavaria, Castille, Colombia, France, India, Korea, Lombardy–Veneto, Northern South America, Oceania, Poland, Portugal, Rome, Southern South America, United States of America, Vietnam and West Europe.
+There is one vice-province: Benin–Togo, and two General Delegations: Canada, and Mexico and Central America.
+There are seven provincial delegations: Brazil (dependent on Portugal), Bohemia–Moravia, Hungary and Slovakia (dependent on Austria), Japan (dependent on Korea), Papua New Guinea (dependent on Oceania) and Philippines (dependent on the Roman Province).